Hare v. David S. Brown Enterprises, Ltd. Amicus, Source of Income Discrimination

 Attorney General Anthony G. Brown filed an amicus brief in the case of Hare v.
-David S. Brown Enterprises, Ltd., urging the Supreme Court of Maryland to grant a writ of certiorari to hear the case and protect the fair housing rights of Marylanders under the Housing Opportunities Made Equal (HOME) Act.
-The brief, filed on September 6, 2024, requests the Supreme Court of Maryland rule that the Defendant applied minimum income requirements in a manner that illegally discriminates against prospective tenants who use Housing Choice Vouchers.
+David S. Brown Enterprises, Ltd., urging the Supreme Court of Maryland rule that a minimum income requirement that a voucher holding tenant have income of two and a half times the total rent illegally discriminates against prospective tenants who use Housing Choice Vouchers.
 The brief details the legislative history of the HOME Act and the clear intent of the General Assembly to protect Housing Choice Voucher participants from the type of housing discrimination at issue in this case.
-Click for Amicus Brief.
+090524_HAREvDSB_CertAmicus.pdf .

 The Office of the Attorney General submitted a memorandum in support of the petition for judicial review in the case of Tyrone Jones in the Circuit Court for Baltimore City in March of 2024.
 Mr. Jones, who in 1999 was convicted of conspiracy to commit murder, served ten years in prison before his conviction was overturned and the charges were dismissed.
 He later sought compensation under the Walter Lomax Act but was denied by an Administrative Law Judge, who cited that conspiracy to commit murder was classified as a felony at the time of his conviction.
 In our memorandum, we argued that conspiracy to commit murder was undoubtedly a felony at the time the Walter Lomax Act was enacted, and the historical classification should not have been used to deny Mr. Jones' claim.
 We further asserted that the remedial nature of the Walter Lomax Act should have been liberally construed to fulfill the legislative intent.
 Additionally, our office successfully led efforts to amend the Walter Lomax Act to include conspiracy to commit a felony.
 The Circuit Court for Baltimore City has since remanded Mr. Jones' case; further proceedings are pending in the Office of Administrative Hearings.
 Click for Memo.